IDA-TUBS/pycpa/doc/cmd_options.rst

 Command line switches
 =====================

-These are the default cmd switches, available in each pyCPA application.
+These are the default command line switches, available in every pyCPA application.
-The example pyCPA applications and you own application will potentially add some more options.
+The example pyCPA applications and your own application potentially add some more options.

 .. cmdoption:: --max_iterations <int>